-Materials and design.
-The stimuli consisted of 60 critical (and 18 filler) neutral Dutch word pairs of which cue and target were randomly combined (e.g., IVORY-POEM, WALNUT-BLUE).
-Words were in part drawn from other studies (B. D. Murray, personal communication, March 7, 201217) and were, in part, newly constructed.
-Additionally, each pair's target had an independent probe word together with a single letter stem for response on the final test (e.g., RHYME-P, COLOR-B) (see Appendix A).
+The stimuli consisted of 60 critical (and 18 filler) neutral Dutch word pairs of which cue and target were randomly combined (e.g., IVORY - POEM, WALNUT - BLUE).
+Words were in part drawn from other studies (B. D. Murray, personal communication, March 7, 2012; van Schie et al., 2013) and newly constructed. were, in part, Additionally, each pair's target had an independent probe word together with a single letter stem for response on the final test (e.g., RHYME - P , COLOR -B (see Appendix A).
 All experimental pairs were counterbalanced and rotated through three experimental instructions: Baseline, Respond, and Suppress or Press Spacebar.
-The Suppress or Press Spacebar instructions were manipulated as a between-subjects factor.
-We switched to pressing spacebar because this key is easily accessible.
-Using the spacebar key (compared to the enter key) circumvents participants accidentally pressing any other keys when responding.
+The Suppress or Press Spacebar instructions were manipulated as a betweensubjects factor.
+We switched to pressing spacebar because this key is easily accessible. spacebar Using the key (compared to the enter key) circumvents participants accidentally pressing any other keys when responding.

-Cues, targets and independent probes within these word groups had been rated on valence, arousal, word length, and word frequency, and on association strength from the independent probe to the target38.
-Valence and arousal were rated on a 7-point scale ranging from 1 very negative/calm to 7 very positive/aroused.
-Word frequency (reported per million) was taken from the SUBTLEX-NL database as reported in Moors et al.38.
+Cues, targets and independent probes within these word groups had been rated on valence, arousal, word length, and word frequency, and on association strength from the independent probe to the target.
+Valence and arousal were rated on a 7-point scale ranging from 1 very negative/calm to 7 very positive/aroused (Moors et al., 2013).
+Word frequency (reported per million) was taken the SUBTLEX-NL database from as reported in Moors et al. (2013).
 Association strength from the independent probe to the target was derived from the Dutch word associations database from the Catholic University Leuven.
 Values are probability estimates that the IP produces the required target item.
 There were no significant differences between the words groups for any of the variables.